 The repetition frequency of a signal is equal to the number of periods per second.
 Depending on the TIME/DIV setting one or more periods or part of a period of the signal may be displayed.
-The time base settings will be indicated on the readout in s/cm, ms/cm, μs/cm und ns/cm.
+The time base settings will be indicated on the readout in s/cm, ms/cm, μ s/cm and ns/cm.
 Also the cursors may be used to measure the frequency or the period.

-If portions of the signal are to be measured use delayed sweep or the magnifier x 10.
+If portions of the signal are to be measured use delayed sweep (analog mode) or zoom (DSO mode) or the magnifier x 10.
 Use the HORIZONTAL positioning control to shift the portion to be zoomed into the screen center.

 Pulse signals are characterized by their rise and fall times which are measured between the 10 % and 90 % portions.
-The following example uses the internal graticule of the CRT, but also the cursors may be used for measurement.
+The following example uses the internal graticule of the crt, but also the cursors may be used for measurement.